+When the [TIMELINE] button is

+On: stop point of the timeline

-- START TC: When pressed, this button flashes amber, and sounds a beep, setting the timecode at that time as the device start point (on the timeline when the [TIMELINE] button is On, and Cueup & Play start point when Off).
-If you press once more, the timecode at that time is overwritten as a new start point. - STOP TC: When pressed, this button flashes amber, and sounds a beep, setting the timecode at that time as the device stop point (on the timeline when the [TIMELINE] button is On, and Cueup & Play stop point when Off).
-If you press once more, the timecode at that time is overwritten as a new stop point. - SET START TC, SET STOP TC, SET DUR: When pressed, these buttons light green, "START TC", "STOP TC" or "DUR" appears in the numeric keypad control block display, and you can enter a timecode from the numeric keypad.
-If you enter a numeric value and press the [ENTER] button, the button goes off, whereas if you press the [ENTER] button without entering a numeric value the numeric keypad control block display shows "-- : -- : --: --".
+When the [TIMELINE] button is

+Off: stop point of Cueup & Play

+SET START TC, SET STOP TC, SET

+DUR: When pressed, these buttons light green, "START TC", "STOP TC" or "DUR" appears in the numeric keypad control block display, and you can enter a timecode from the numeric keypad.
+If you enter a numeric value and press the [ENTER] button, the button goes off, whereas if you press the [ENTER] button without entering a numeric value the numeric keypad control block display shows "--:--".
 To exit the numeric value entry mode, either repeat pressing the same button, or press a different numeric keypad control block linked button, or a mode selection button such as the [EFF] and [SNAPSHOT] buttons in the numeric keypad control block.
 If the timecode has been set correctly, the entered numeric value appears in the timecode display.

-- STB (standby) OFF: When pressed, this button flashes amber, and the device selected with the device selection buttons exits from the standby mode. - CUE: When pressed, this button flashes amber together with the [ALL STOP] button, and the device selected with the device selection button is cued up to the start point of the material.
-When more than one device is selected, the amber flashing continues until the reference device is cued up, and when the cueing up is finished, this button lights green. - REW: When pressed, this button lights amber, and material of the device selected with the device selection buttons is rewound.
+STB (standby) OFF: When pressed, this button flashes amber, and the device selected with the device selection buttons exits from the standby mode.
+This button cannot be used for frame memory clip operations.

+CUE: When pressed, this button flashes amber together with the [ALL STOP] button, and the device selected with the device selection button is cued up to the start point of the material.
+When more than one device is selected, the amber flashing continues until the reference device is cued up, and when the cueing up is finished, this button lights green.

+REW: When pressed, this button lights amber, and material of the device selected with the device selection buttons is rewound.
 To stop during the rewind, press the [STOP] button or [ALL STOP] button.